 - research participants (e.g. people who completed a survey to help you gather data)

-Be sure to use full names, with titles.
+Be sure to use full names with titles.
 If several members of a group or organization assisted you, mention the collective name only.
-If you wish to protect someone’s privacy, use only their first name.
+If you wish to protect someone’s privacy, use only their first name or a generic identifier (such as “the interviewees”).

 If an authoritative person in your field of study discussed your research with you or gave feedback in any form, mentioning their contribution, however limited it may have been, will help strengthen the authority of your own research.